USS DEWEY DDG 105

 September 29, USS Dewey pulled into Muara, Brunei, to participate in Cooperation Afloat Readiness and Training (CARAT) exercise.

-October 13, USS Dewey arrived in Changi Naval Base for a four-day visit to Singapore.
+October 13, USS Dewey moored at Changi Naval Base in Singapore for a four-day liberty visit.
 The ship is currently attached to USS George Washington (CVN 73) CSG.

-November 11, The guided-missile destroyer anchored off the coast of Phuket, Thailand, for a three-day port call.
+November 11, The guided-missile destroyer anchored off the coast of Phuket, Thailand, for a three-day liberty port visit.

 January 18, 2012 The Dewey provided food, water and medical supplies to the crew of a sinking Iranian fishing dhow Al Mamsoor, in the central Arabian Sea.

-January 26, USS Dewey pulled into Changi Naval Base for a scheduled port visit to Singapore.
+January 26, USS Dewey moored at Changi Naval Base for a scheduled port visit to Singapore.